mmims/sublime-text-2-ruby-markers/README.md

 ### rbenv_path ###

 Specifies the default location of the *rbenv* executable (Linux & OSX only).
-For OSX homebrew, installations this should be something like `/usr/local/var/rbenv`.
+For OS X homebrew installations, this should be something like `/usr/local/bin/rbenv` depending on your prefix (`brew --prefix`).
 Default setting:
 ```json
 "rbenv_path": "~/.rbenv/bin/rbenv"
 ```